Gibson RD: RD Standard Reissues 2007/2009-11

 The Standard was reissued in Silverburst only, in a limited edition of just 400 guitars, as Gibson's 48th "Guitar of the Week" series of 2007.
 In 2009, the Standard was reissued as a "limited run" model in Japan, available with an Ebony or Trans Amber finish.
 This reissue became available in the United States, as the RD Standard Exclusive, in 2011.
 Considerable modern changes were made to the reissued versions which made them quite different from the 1970s models; among the most notable being a mahogany body, rosewood fretboard, 24¾" neck scale, lack of the Moog electronics, and no contour on the front face of the main body wing.
 The 2007 model featured two Dirty Fingers pickups, whereas the 2009-11 models featured two Burstbucker Pro pickups.

 Krist Novoselic Signature RD Bass 2011-2012

 The RD Standard Bass was reissued in the form of a Krist Novoselic signature model, to celebrate the 20th anniversary of Nirvana's Nevermind album.
 Available with a maple body and neck in an Ebony finish, obeche fingerboard, with Seymour Duncan Bass Lines STK-J2n and STK-J2b Hot Stack pickups.

 RD Artist 2014

 The RD Artist model was resurrected in 2014 as a Gibson Limited Run Model.
 This model included GEM Gibson Active pickups and the Gibson 120th Anniversary 12th fret inlay.

+Custom Shop RD Custom 2025

+The Gibson RD Custom was made to modernize the classic RD with upscale Custom appointments, a 25.5-inch scale mahogany build, versatile 490R/498T humbuckers, and premium hardware for elevated tone, performance, and style.